-CE P7.
-Protect and improve the water quality of the city's creeks, lakes, and aquifers for use and the support of aquatic life.
+- CE P7.
+Protect and improve the water quality of the city's creeks, lakes, and aquifers for use and the support of aquatic life. - CFS P46.
+Foster the use of creeks and lakes for public recreation and enjoyment in a manner that maintains their natural character.